Contest Regulations for the Miniature Painting Festival “Kontrast”.

-The works submitted to the “Contrast” miniature painting contest are judged in an open system.
-The main rule of the contest is that the works of the participants are judged on the basis of the presented skills and artistic value of the submitted works, and not in comparison with the works of other participants.
-This means that each work is judged individually and the Jury awards prizes for the value of the work, skills, imagination, concept and creative potential (even unpolished).
+The works submitted to the figure painting contest “Kontrast”, are judged in an open system.
+The main principle of the competition is the stipulation that the works of participants are judged on the basis of the presented skills and artistic value of the submitted works, and not in comparison with the works of other participants.
+This means that each work is judged individually.
+The jury awards prizes for the value of the work, skill, imagination, concept and creative potential (even the unpolished one).
 Simply put, participants must convince the judges with their work, not compete with other participants.
-We believe that miniature painting is an art form and the standard of 1st, 2nd, 3rd place and comparative judging system does not work here.
+We believe that figure painting is an art form and the standard of 1st, 2nd, 3rd place and the system of comparative evaluation does not work here.

-- if a participant submits several entries at Master level in one or different categories, his/her entries may be nominated to the Grand Contrast award.
+in a situation where a participant submits at the Master level several works in one or different categories, his works collectively may be nominated for the Grand Kontrast award.

-Participants, by submitting works to the competition, declare that they are their own work/idea.
-Violation of this rule will result in disqualification and withdrawal of prizes.
+Participants, by submitting works to the competition, declare that they are their own work/works.
+Violation of this rule will result in disqualification and withdrawal of the prizes won.

-The organizers allow, in exceptional situations, to deliver the figures by another person, such fact must be reported by the participant to the organizers.
+The organizers allow, in exceptional life situations, the delivery of figurines by another person, such fact must be reported by the participant to the organizers.

-Submitted works must be assembled, joined/placed on bases/platforms in such a way, that their safe handling and visual assessment is possible without exposing the models to damage.
-Organizers are not responsible for any damage to “moving” works.
+Submitted works must be so assembled, connected/placed on stands/bases so that they can be safely carried and visually evaluated without exposing the models to damage.
+The organizers take no responsibility for damage to “moving” works.

-- Master level: distinctions and statuettes, Grand Contrast for the best work or display of the entire competition.
+- Master level: honors and statues, Grand Kontrast for the best work or display of the entire competition.